Ryukijano/Ryukijano/README.md

 ## Research Focus

 Graduate student in Computer Science & AI at the University of Leeds, with research interests at the intersection of quantum computing, machine learning, and computer vision.
 Currently working on practical applications of quantum algorithms and self-supervised learning methods for real-world problems.
+Proud Qiskit Advocate contributing to the quantum open-source community.

 ---